aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210306G-Autonomous-Systems_Motion-Prediction/docs/literature_review.md

 20. Jin et al. (2020) – *Hierarchical Generation of Molecular Graphs Using Structural Motifs.*
 21. Do et al. (2019) – *Graph Transformation Policy Network for Chemical Reaction Prediction.*
 22. Wu et al. (2018) – *MoleculeNet: A Benchmark for Molecular Machine Learning.*
-- Focus on recent work (last 5 years) unless citing seminal papers
-- Include a mix of conference papers, journal articles, and technical reports
-- Keep updating this document as you discover new relevant work